 Sales & Marketing - Risk 1

-We depend on the operating success of our tenants, managers and borrowers and if their financial condition or business prospects deteriorate, our financial condition and results of operations could be adversely affected.
+We depend on the operating success of our tenants, managers and borrowers and if their financial condition or business prospects deteriorate, our business, financial condition and results of operations could be adversely affected.

 Macro & Political